Convoy JW 51A

-Convoy JW 51A was an Arctic convoy sent from Great Britain by the Western Allies to aid the Soviet Union during World War II.
-It sailed in December 1942, reaching the Soviet northern ports at the end of the month.
+Convoy JW 51A (15−25 December 1942) was an Arctic convoy sent from Great Britain by the Western Allies to aid the Soviet Union during the Second World War.
 Convoy JW 51A was not detected or attacked by German forces and arrived without loss.

 Background

 Convoy JW 51A was the first of the JW–RA convoy series, replacing the previous PQ−QP series which had been suspended during the summer and autumn of 1942.
 The JW series were organized to sail from Loch Ewe, Scotland, rather than Iceland and sailed with a substantial destroyer escort to guard against surface attacks, as had proved effective with Convoy PQ 18.
 Ships from the US crossed the Atlantic in HX convoys from New York.
 Convoy JW 51A was the first outbound Arctic convoy of the 1942–1943 winter season and began the sailing of smaller convoys twice-monthly to reduce the problems of controlling large groups of ships in the gloom of the polar night.